The AI Memory Gap: Users Misremember What They Created With AI or Without: Discussion

 \subsubsection{Design}

 These theoretical insights have clear implications for design.
 AI outputs often lack the perceptual and contextual cues that the SMF identifies as essential for accurate source attribution, making it especially easy to misremember their origin.
 To directly support memory in human-AI co-creative processes, interaction and UX design should embed salient cues that help users retain a ``memory of self-generation.''
 For example, designs might explore using varying animations, colours, interaction modes, etc. during content generation, which are distinct between own creation vs AI use.
+More broadly, future designs could explore leveraging the concepts of UI fragmentation~\cite{Buschek2024collage} and seamful design~\cite{Inman2019seams} in context of the design dimensions for AI writing tools by \citet{Lee2024designspace} to achieve such cues.

 Alternatively, users could be supported in tracking interactions, as demonstrated by the prompt history by \citet{Hoque2024hallmark}.
 This could empower users to later verify or reconstruct their own creative process to preserve the memory of who contributed what.
 In contexts where accurate source attribution is important, it could become critical to design such systems, where both the static text and process traces are part of the final output.